typesense/typesense-website/docs-site/content/28.0/api/search.md

 ## Pagination

 You can use the `page` and `per_page` search parameters to control pagination of results.
+You can also use offset-based pagination using the `offset` and `limit` parameters.

 By default, Typesense returns the top 10 results (`page: 1`, `per_page: 10`).